Meet Our Testing Team

 As part of our ratings process, we evaluated the Nolah Signature Mattress across different body types and preferred sleep positions.
 In addition to physical testing, we surveyed our sleep expert team and analyzed reviews from verified mattress owners and customers.
 Our findings are listed in the table below.

 |Sleep Position||Less than 130 LBS||130 LBS - 230 LBS||Greater than 230 LBS|

 Nolah Signature Mattress Awards

-Due to positive ratings from our testing team and owners in general, the Nolah Signature Mattress has earned the following awards in Tuck Mattress Guides:
+Due to positive ratings from our testing team and owners in general, the Nolah Signature Mattress has earned the following awards in our Mattress Guides: